notIsha/word-vomit/README.md

 # Word Vomit - Desktop Vocab Notifier

 A Python desktop application that displays vocabulary word notifications on Windows every hour.
 Each notification includes a random word and its definition from the Free Dictionary API.
+This app was built with the help of a Cursor agent.

 ## Features